JustinGOSSES/Harvey_FEMA-HCAD_merged/README.md

 HCAD <a href="http://pdata.hcad.org/download/index.html">data</a> (Houston County Appraisal District) is 2017 data.
 The merged dataset is limited to only properties flagged by FEMA.

-The merge file is called:
+The merge file is called: Harvey_FEMA_HCAD_Damage.json.zip

+# NOTE: PLEASE DO NOT UNZIP LARGE FILES AND LEAVE IT IN PLACE AND TRY TO PUSH BACK TO ORIGIN
+# Many of these files are too big for github (>100mb) that is why they are zipped.